casillajec/pygame-ai/docs/guide.rst

             )

-And that is it, the :py:class:`~.Path` class handles everything, you just need to specify the function, it's domain and a discrete increment (for each point to be generated).
+And that is it, the :py:class:`~.Path` class handles everything, you just need to specify the function, its domain and a discrete increment (for each point to be generated).

-Now we need to put it into the game, let's create another NPC instance and assign :py:class:`~.FollowPath` with our **PathCosine** to it's ai behavior.
+Now we need to put it into the game, let's create another NPC instance and assign :py:class:`~.FollowPath` with our **PathCosine** to its AI behavior.

 .. code-block:: python